dimitrity/repo-security-scanner/README.md

 ---

-**Built with ❤️ using NestJS, TypeScript, and modern security scanning tools.**
+**Built with love using NestJS, TypeScript, and modern security scanning tools.**